 Results In general, it was found that nurses can provide cost effective care, compared to other health professionals.
 On the other hand, more intensive nurse staffing was associated with both better outcomes and more expensive care, and therefore cost effectiveness was not easy to assess.

 Conclusions: Although considerable progress in economic evaluation studies has been reached in recent years, a number of methodological issues remain.
-In the future, it is hoped that more nurse professionals participate in the economic evaluation of their services
+In the future, it is hoped that nurse professionals more actively participate in the design and implementation of economic evaluation studies of the services they provide.

 What is already known about the topic?